sisl/PyroRL/paper/paper.md

 # Summary

 A major effect of climate change today is the increased frequency and intensity of wildfires.
 This reality has led to increased research in wildfire response, particularly with reinforcement learning (RL).
-However, while much effort has centered on modeling wildfire spread or surveillance, there is a lack of work around wildfire evacuation.
+While much effort has centered on modeling wildfire spread or surveillance, wildfire evacuation has received less attention.
 We present Wildfire-Evac, a new RL environment for wildfire evacuation.
 The environment, which builds upon the Gymnasium API standard [@towers_gymnasium_2023], simulates evacuating populated areas through paths from a grid world containing wildfires.
 This work can serve as a basis for new strategies for wildfire evacuation.

 # Statement of Need

 There has been significant traction in the use of computational methods to study wildfires.
 In particular, reinforcement learning -- a subdomain of artificial intelligence where models learn through interaction with their environment -- has seen growing interest from researchers.
 Applying reinforcement learning requires modeling the spread of wildfires.
 Traditionally, modeling was primarily done using physics-based methods [@rothermel1972mathematical; @Andrews_1986].
 However, newer methods are more data-driven, enabling the use of a higher diversity of features [@https://doi.org/10.1002/eap.1898; @diao2020uncertainty].

 Researchers have recently been studying wildfire surveillance and monitoring.
-While various forms of machine learning, such as computer vision [@ganapathi2018using], have been used to solve this task, the most popular method by far has been to employ reinforcement learning [@julian2019distributed; @altamimi2022large; @9340340].
+While various forms of machine learning, such as computer vision [@ganapathi2018using], have been used to solve this task, the most popular method by far has been reinforcement learning [@julian2019distributed; @altamimi2022large; @9340340].
 Research in surveillance and monitoring has been supported by open-source environments for modeling wildfire spread and surveillance [@cellular_automata; @forest_fire].

 There has also been emerging interest in optimizing the evacuation process using computational methods [@https://doi.org/10.1111/risa.12944].
 However, no reinforcement learning environments exist for the task of evacuation.
-We hope that open-source that tools for evacuation will spur development in this area.
+We hope that open-source tools for evacuation will spur development in this area.

 # Methods

 Our environment for wildfire evacuation builds upon the Gymnasium API standard.
-This standard has functions to help the user `step` through a single discrete time step of the environment, `reset` the environment back to its original state, and `render` the environment to the user.
+This standard has functions to help the user `step` through a single discrete time step of the environment, `reset` the environment back to its original state, and `render` the environment for the user.

 ## Wildfire Evacuation as a Markov Decision Process